ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tuition for International Students at Tyler Junior College

-Students from outside of the U.S. usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
+Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but should research private or school-specific grants, scholarships, and other funding opportunities.

-Meal-plan costs vary based on on the numnber of meals you intend to eat on-campus
+Board costs may vary depending on the number of meals you intend to eat on-campus

-How Much Do Books Cost at Tyler Junior College?
+Cost of Books at Tyler Junior College

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The actual cost of books depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy used textbooks and materials.